ZJUEarthScienceJIA/MORB_primary-CO2-content_TiantingLei/README.md

 	XGBoost_main.py – This file contains the code of model training using the ML algorithms of Extreme Gradient Boosting (XGBoost), prediction via ML model.

 Requirements
 	The codes used in this paper were compiled on the Python 3.11.
+And the XGBoost version is 1.7.3.

 Contributions
 	Tianting Lei